 Adjusted net income: Net income or loss excluding amortization of intangible assets related to business acquisitions, net change in the fair value and accretion expense of contingent considerations, net change in the fair value of derivatives, net foreign exchange gain or loss, impairment of intangible assets, bargain purchase gain, gain or loss on sale of land and buildings, assets held for sale and intangible assets, loss from discontinued operations, net of tax, and U.S. Tax Reform.
 In presenting an adjusted net income and adjusted EPS, the Company's intent is to help provide an understanding of what would have been the net income and earnings per share in a context of significant business combinations and excluding specific impacts and to reflect earnings from a strictly operating perspective.
 The amortization of intangible assets related to business acquisitions comprises amortization expense of customer relationships, trademarks and non-compete agreements accounted for in business combinations and the income tax effects related to this amortization.
-Management also believes, in excluding amortization of intangible assets related to business acquisitions, it provides more information on the amortization of intangible asset the company's ability to generate similar future cash flows.
+Management also believes, in excluding amortization of intangible assets related to business acquisitions, it provides more information on the amortization of intangible asset expense portion, net of tax, that will not have to be replaced to preserve the Company's ability to generate similar future cash flows.
 The Company excludes these items because they affect the comparability of its financial results and could potentially distort the analysis of trends in its business performance.
 Excluding these items does not imply they are necessarily non-recurring.
 See reconciliation on page 7.